getify/Functional-Light-JS/manuscript/ch4.md

 var shorterWords = compose( skipLongWords, unique, words );
 ```

-The declarative form focuses on the *what* -- these 3 functions pipe data from a string to a list of shorter words -- and leaves the *how* to the internals of `compose(..)`.
+The declarative form focuses on the *what* -- these three functions pipe data from a string to a list of shorter words -- and leaves the *how* to the internals of `compose(..)`.

 In a bigger sense, the `shorterWords = compose(..)` line explains the *how* for defining a `shorterWords(..)` utility, leaving this declarative line somewhere else in the code to focus only on the *what*: